camohub/phinx/docs/migrations.rst

 ------------------------

 Let's start by creating a new Phinx migration.
-Run Phinx using the ``create``
+Run Phinx using the ``create`` command(use backslash on Windows):
-command:

 .. code-block:: bash

-        $ php vendor/bin/phinx create MyNewMigration
+        $ vendor/bin/phinx create MyNewMigration

 This will create a new migration in the format ``YYYYMMDDHHMMSS_my_new_migration.php`` where the first 14 characters are replaced with the current timestamp down to the second.